Freegle/cordova-plugin-google-signin/README.md

 # cordova-plugin-google-signin

-Cordova plugin for integrating Google Signin in Android &amp; iOS app.
+Cordova plugin for integrating Sign in with Google in Android &amp; iOS app.
 It is updated to the latest Google Signin SDK on iOS `6.1` with support for M1 chip.
-Android additionally supports One Tap Login.

-Based on https://github.com/russmedia-digital/cordova-plugin-google-signin with Firebase removed.
+Based on https://github.com/russmedia-digital/cordova-plugin-google-signin with Firebase removed and Client IDs renamed and rationalised.

 ## Description

-The plugin allows you to authenticate users with Google Sign-In on iOS and Android.
+The plugin allows you to authenticate users with Sign in with Google on iOS and Android.
 The API allows you to get email, display name, profile picture url, user id and idToken.
+Android additionally supports One Tap Login.

 ## Installation

+### Google Cloud console: Oauth Requests

+Go to https://console.cloud.google.com/apis/credentials/consent and select your project at the top if need be.
+Then select "External" and fill out the details on the next page.

+### Google Cloud console: credentials

+Go to https://console.cloud.google.com/apis/credentials and select your project at the top if need be.
+Create "Web application", "Android" and "IOS" OAuth 2.0 Client IDs.

+### Web application credentials

+Once created, copy the Client ID to use as the SERVER_CLIENT_ID.

+Your app can pass a received "id_token" to the server for it to use with this Client ID.

-### Android app
+### Android app credentials

 Register app by providing the package name, nickname and SHA-1 key.
-The package name should be the same you used during creation of the Corddova project.
+The package name should be the same you used during creation of the Cordova project.
 If you're not aware about the package name or have modified it, open the android project in Android Studio and note the applicationId from app module's build.gradle file.

 You can get the SHA-1 key using the following command, debug SHA-1: